 Houman B. Shadab

-Houman B. Shadab is a Director of the CBFL and an Associate Professor of Law at New York Law School.
+Houman B. Shadab is a Director of the CBFL and Professor of Law at New York Law School.
 He is an internationally recognized expert in financial law and regulation whose research focuses on hedge funds, derivatives, and securitization.
 Professor Shadab teaches courses on contracts, corporations, financial law and regulation, start-ups and venture capital, and commercial transactions.
 He also serves as the Editor-in-Chief of the Journal of Taxation and Regulation of Financial Institutions and blogs at Lawbitrage.
 Professor Shadab has testified before Congress several times and is a frequent speaker at academic and practitioner conferences.
 Governmental bodies have recognized Professor Shadab’s research, which has been cited by the Delaware Court of Chancery, the 11th Circuit Court of Appeals, and in studies published by the U.K. House of Commons and the European Parliament’s Committee on Economic and Monetary Affairs.
 Professor Shadab has been quoted in numerous media publications including the New York Times, the Financial Times, and the Washington Post.

 Professor Shadab’s full profile is available here.